 An RV screen door slider slides back and forth to reveal or cover the door latch and/or lock.
 These can crack, break, or discolor with time and use, requiring replacement.

-They can be as simple as a flat piece of plexiglass with a knob screwed into it, or they can be a more 3-dimensional shape with a molded handle for sliding it open.
-It may also include a knob or handle that can trigger the door-opening mechanism without opening the slider.
+They can be as simple as a flat piece of plexiglass with a knob screwed into it (which is what we had on our old Newmar), or they can be a more 3-dimensional shape with a molded handle for sliding it open.
+It may also include a knob or handle that can activate the door-opening mechanism without requiring the slider to be opened first.

 How to Replace an RV Screen Door Slide